 - The second segment consists of firms with a 30-60% share of API, such as Granules, Laurus Labs, and Ipca.
 These firms had started in the pure-play segment and have gradually integrated across the value chains.
 Firms like Wanbury and Nectar also offer CRAMS services focused on developing APIs.

-- The last segment consists of firms that earn most of their revenue from FDF business but have an API business for captive consumption and some external sales; they include the likes of Cipla, Cadila, and DRL.
+- The last segment consists of firms that earn most of their revenue from FDF business but have an API business for captive consumption and small-scale external sales; they include the likes of Cipla, Cadila, and DRL.

-While the pure-play API segment has grown rapidly at 25% CAGR (FY 17- 20), their profitability is low owing to the high raw material costs (Figure 3).
-On the other hand, FDF firms have a more modest growth but have remarkably high profit margins of ~21%.
+While the pure-play API segment has very grown rapidly at 25% CAGR (FY 17- 20), their profitability is low owing to the high raw material costs (Figure 3).
+On the other hand, FDF firms have modest growth but have remarkably high profit margins of ~21%.
 Vertical integration can bring the best of both pure-play segments and increase access to export markets.

 Figure 3: Segment Wise financial comparison (FY 20)